zzamboni/zzamboni.org/content/post/the-big-website-reboot.md

 hosted through the fantastic [Github Pages](https://pages.github.com/).

-So this is it.
-For now the site is mostly empty, but new content will be appearing shortly, both new and ported from my old website.
+So this is it. ~~For now the site is mostly empty, but new content will be appearing shortly, both new and ported from my old website.~~ I have started adding posts from my previous blogs.
+Thanks to Hugo's `aliases` feature, most of them should be accessible still through their old URLs.

 Please take a look around, and [let me know](/contact) if you find anything broken.